kleber-code/kleber-code/README.md

 ### 👨‍💻 Software Engineer | Python Fullstack Developer | Information Security Enthusiast

-I am a Software Engineer with 1.5 years of experience, focused on creating secure and efficient solutions.
-My specialty is **Fullstack Development with Python/Django** and **Information Security**.

-I currently lead process automation and cyber defense projects at **SCM**, where I design secure networks and conduct proactive threat monitoring.
-I am also proficient in building modern user interfaces with **Tailwind CSS**, **Bootstrap**, and **Bulma**.
+I am a Software Engineer with a specialization in Fullstack Development and a strong focus on Information Security.
+At SCM, I drive process automation and cyber defense initiatives, from secure network engineering to proactive threat monitoring.
+I am passionate about building modern user interfaces and robust, protected systems.

-I am currently pursuing a Computer Science degree and actively seeking opportunities to apply my engineering and security skills to build and protect robust systems.

 ---